 Autumn at the Arboretum – Dallas, TX

 Okay, so this one is less of a pumpkin patch and more of a pumpkin masterpiece!
 And it’s gourd-geous!
 Each year, thousands of colorful gourds and flowers are arranged to form an enchanting scene.
-Last year’s was the “Wizard of Oz” complete with flying monkeys and a yellow “brick” road, and this year’s “Adventures in Neverland” is sure to be just as impressive!
+This year’s theme “It’s the Great Pumpkin, Charlie Brown” is sure incredible!
 Catch the fun Sept.
-22 – Nov.
-21.
+21 – Oct.
+31.

 Storybook Ranch – McKinney, TX